Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 After his playing career, Ellis confronted his drug and alcohol addictions.
 He entered treatment, got sober, and became a certified addiction counselor, spending the rest of his life working with other addicts in recovery programs.
 He was open about the damage his substance abuse had caused and equally open about the racism he had experienced in professional baseball.

 Ellis died on December 19, 2008, in Los Angeles, at age 63.
 His legacy splits along predictable lines.
-The LSD no-hitter story gets the attention, and it is a genuinely remarkable event.
+The LSD no-hitter story gets the attention, and it is a remarkable event.
 But the years he spent helping other people recover from addiction, often at his own expense and without public recognition, tell you more about who Dock Ellis became than one game in San Diego ever could.

 Get Baseball History in Your Inbox

-Get weekly baseball history in your inbox.
+Get daily or weekly baseball history by email.

 Subscribe